Claim History

 Analyzing the Rejection Reason

-If you want to investigate a rejected claim, checking the claim history is the best way to start your research.
-Understanding why a claim was rejected is crucial for determining the appropriate course of action.
+If you need to investigate a rejected claim, checking the claim history is the best starting point.
+Understanding the reason for rejection is crucial in determining the next steps.
 Some common reasons for claim rejection include:

 • Incomplete patient information.